Human herpesvirus 6: Multiple sclerosis

 Multiple sclerosis (MS) is an autoimmune and inflammatory disorder of the nervous system that results in demyelination of axons in the brain and spinal cord.
 The first study to specifically investigate HHV-6-related demyelination appeared in the literature during 1996, when a previously healthy 19-month-old child developed acute encephalopathy.
 Levels of myelin basic protein were elevated in his cerebrospinal fluid, suggesting that demyelination was occurring.
 This link was almost forgotten, until four years later when an MS-related study was published showing an HHV-6 prevalence of 90% among demyelinated brain tissues.
 In comparison, a mere 13% of disease-free brain tissues possessed the virus.

-The molecular mimicry hypothesis, in which T cells are essentially confusing an HHV-6 viral protein with myelin basic protein, first appeared around this time.
+The molecular mimicry hypothesis, in which T cells confuse an HHV-6 viral protein with myelin basic protein, first appeared around this time.
 Early on in the development of this hypothesis (2002), Italian researchers used the HHV-6a variant along with bovine myelin basic protein to generate cross-reactive T cell lines.
 These were compared to the T cells of individuals with MS as well as those of controls, and no significant difference was found between the two.
 Their early research suggested that molecular mimicry may not be a mechanism that is involved in MS.

 Several similar studies followed.
 A study from October 2014 supported the role of long-term HHV-6 infection with demyelination in progressive neurological diseases.